pyreadline3/pyreadline3/doc/README.txt

-Install instructions for pyreadline
+Install instructions for pyreadline3
 ===================================

-The pyreadline package is based on the readline package by Gary Bishop.
+The pyreadline3 package is based on the readline package by Gary Bishop.
 It is not a complete replacement for GNU readline.
-The pyreadline package is currently only for the win32 platform.
-The pyreadline package tries to improve the integration with the win32 platform by including such things as copy paste.
+The pyreadline3 package is currently only for the win32 platform.
+The pyreadline3 package tries to improve the integration with the win32 platform by including such things as copy paste.

-The pyreadline package installs as pyreadline, you may want to add readline.py containing the line: from pyreadline import *
+The pyreadline3 package installs as pyreadline3, you may want to add readline.py containing the line: from pyreadline3 import *

 Dependencies
 ------------